Djed Spence

-Diop Tehuti Djed-Hotep Spence (born 9 August 2000) is an English professional footballer who plays as a full-back for club Tottenham Hotspur and the England national team.
-Mainly a right-back, he has also been deployed as a left-back.
+Diop Tehuti Djed-Hotep Spence (born 9 August 2000) is an English professional footballer who plays as a full-back for club Inter Milan and the England national team.

 Early life

-Spence is the younger brother of actress Karla-Simone Spence.
-He was born in England to Jamaican parents.
+Spence was born in London as Diop Tehuti Djed-Hotep Spence.
+He is the younger brother of actress Karla-Simone Spence.
+He is of Jamaican descent.
+During his childhood, Spence played for Peckham Town and Junior Elite at grassroots level.

 Club career

 Middlesbrough

 Spence signed for Middlesbrough on 1 July 2018, having previously been with Fulham's academy.
 He made his debut for Middlesbrough in the EFL Cup on 14 August 2018, appearing as a substitute versus Notts County at the Riverside Stadium.
 Spence made his league debut for Middlesbrough in a 1–0 win over Charlton Athletic on 7 December 2019, scoring his first league goal in a 1–0 win against Huddersfield Town on 26 December 2019.

-On 11 January 2020 Spence won EFL Young Player of the Month, following his league debut, first goal and three clean sheets.
+On 11 January 2020, Spence won the EFL Young Player of the Month following his league debut, first goal, and three clean sheets.